This Pressure Cooker Paprika Chard and Potatoes recipe for the Instant Pot is a Spanish classic I grew up with.

 - Give the inner bowl a quick rinse and wipe to dry it (no need for a full clean).
 Place it back in the base.

 - Set your cooker to sauté or brown on a low heat (in Instant Pot usually called Sauté- Less).
 Add the oil, garlic and paprika mix, sauté for a few minutes (3-4 min), careful that the garlic doesn’t burn.
 Add the potatoes back to the pot, stir to coat.
-Add the chard, stir to mix well and serve
+Add the chard, stir to mix well, adjust the seasoning with sea salt and serve1 teaspoon sea salt

 Notes